 - Drink extra fluids before donating.

-Since aspirin makes platelets less useful to a transfusion recipient, donors are usually asked not take aspirin for 36 hours before donation.
+Since aspirin makes platelets less useful to a transfusion recipient, donors are usually asked not take aspirin for at least 36 hours before donation.
 The same FDA guidelines as those for whole blood donation must be followed.
-Unlike whole blood donors, those who give platelets or plasma via apheresis usually can give again in a week or so.
+Unlike whole blood donors, those who give platelets or plasma by apheresis usually can give again in a week or so.
 Different blood centers may have different rules about this.

 This is generally thought to be the safest form of blood transfusion because you’re getting your own blood back.
 Still, it’s not totally without risk.
 There’s always the very small chance that bacterial contamination or clerical errors can happen.